 Cast iron seems indestructible, doesn’t it?
 It’s heavy, solid, and looks like it will last forever, which is why so many older homes were built with cast iron drain tunnels.

-If you live in an older home that was built with cast iron drains, it’s inevitable that those pipes will have to be replaced at some point.
+If you live in an older home that was built with cast iron drains, those pipes will inevitably have to be replaced at some point.
 This is a big job and there’s no getting around that, but we know how to fix those rusted-out pipes without damaging the foundation of your home.

 Repairing Drain Tunnels Without Causing More Damage